Lolo Jones: In the media

-In October 2009, Jones posed semi-nude for The Body Issue of ESPN the Magazine.
+In October 2009, Jones posed nude for The Body Issue of ESPN the Magazine.
 In 2012, she appeared on the cover of Outside magazine wearing a bathing suit made of strategically placed ribbon.

 Jones appeared as a guest on the June 25, 2012, episode of The Tonight Show with Jay Leno.

 On August 19, 2013, Jones was announced as a cast member in the 2014 remake of the Left Behind movie series.
 She portrayed an airport gate attendant.

 On September 4, 2014, Jones was announced as one of the celebrities competing on the 19th season of Dancing with the Stars.
 She paired with professional dancer Keoikantse Motsepe.
 On September 16, Jones was the first celebrity eliminated.

-Jones appeared as a special guest on Whose Line is it Anyway? on July 13, 2016.
+Jones appeared as a special guest on Whose Line Is It Anyway? on July 13, 2016.

 In 2017, Jones joined the cast of MTV's special mini-series The Challenge: Champs vs. Pros.
 She was eliminated in episode 6, raising $1,000 for her charity Hurdles of Hope.

 Jones is the most followed U.S. track and field athlete on Twitter.
+Her tweets have frequently been the subject of controversy and media coverage.
+She has stated she greatly dislikes the attention, but tries to consider the potential benefits of social media views.

 In January 2019, Jones was one of the twelve houseguests competing on the second season of Celebrity Big Brother.
 She was evicted in the final episode.
 In the same year, she hosted the two-part reunion show for The Challenge: War of the Worlds alongside WWE pro wrestler Mike "The Miz" Mizanin.

-In 2020, Jones joined the cast of the thirty-sixth season of The Challenge.
+In 2020, Jones joined the cast of the 36th season of The Challenge.
 She left the show on her own accord in episode 11, citing frustrations with her performance in the competition and to prepare for the Olympic Games.
 Jones disputed the portrayal of her departure on her social media, claiming production "forced" her to leave.